-In case any of the above situations pose a risk or become unmanageable, gallbladder surgery will have to be performed where the gallbladder will be removed.
-Gallbladder surgery is a commonly performed surgery, and the procedure is very simple.
+In case any of the above situations pose a risk or become unmanageable, undergoing a gallbladder removal surgery becomes inevitable.
+The cholecystectomy is a common procedure which is very simple.
 People can still live a very healthy life even without the gallbladder.

 Procedure for gallbladder surgery

 Cholecystectomy is the medical term for gallbladder surgery.
 This procedure is less invasive than most.
-Four small incisions are made on your abdomen, and through this, the surgeon inserts a tube which contains a light and a camera.
+First, the general surgeon makes four small incisions on your abdomen, and through this, he/she inserts a tube that contains a light and a camera.
 Then, using special tools, the gallbladder is removed.
 Because of this laparoscopic procedure, the recovery time is reduced, and the infection is also controlled.